dspeyer/dspeyer.github.io/magic.md

 If the spell allows a save, the dc is 10 plus the caster's int mod (plus any bonuses from feats or the Heighten Spell effect).

 When casting in interplanetary space (excepting dark-matter nebulae), you take a -2 on casting checks and cannot cast spells with rating greater than 20.
 In interstellar space, this becomes -4 and 15.
 Intergalactic, -6 and 10.

+## Targets

+Most spells target an "object".
+An object must be contiguous and distinguishable from its surroundings without mental effort.
+It is often possible to make a part of an object into an object in its own right by chalking its border.
+An object must be at least as large as a grain of rice and no larger than a minivan (unless the Outsized Target metamagic is applied).

+Some spells target a "creature".
+This must be biological and living.

+Some target a "spirit" which includes a human soul.
+For embodied spirits, perceiving the body counts as perceiving the spirit.

+Objects include creatures include human bodies.

+Some spells require the caster to touch the target.
+If embodied, touch it with your body.
+If not, you must occupy the same space as the target.

 ## Scrolls